-A complete balanced diet is best and healthy for any dogs as they provide them with all the required nutrients to function their body properly.
-Spending some money for the healthy eating of your dog will save a lot when you don’t have to take your dog to a vet.
+A complete balanced diet is best and healthy for any dog as they provide them with all the required nutrients to function their bodies properly.
+Spending some money on the healthy eating of your dog will save a lot when you don’t have to take your dog to a vet.

 - Protein: Protein is a very important nutrient in your Australian Terrier diets.
 An adult Australian needs 18-22 percent of protein in its diet whereas the puppy needs 25-29 percent of protein on its diet.
 It contributes to the growth and development of muscles, tissues, cells and keeps them healthy.